tinode/chat/INSTALL.md

 	The value of `buildstamp` will be sent by the server to the clients.

 4. Open `tinode.conf`.
 Check that the database connection parameters are correct for your database.
-If you are using MySQL make sure [DSN](https://github.com/go-sql-driver/mysql#dsn-data-source-name) in `"mysql"` section is approprite for your MySQL installation.
+If you are using MySQL make sure [DSN](https://github.com/go-sql-driver/mysql#dsn-data-source-name) in `"mysql"` section is appropriate for your MySQL installation.
 Option `parseTime=true` is required.
 ```js
 	"mysql": {
 		"dsn": "root@tcp(localhost)/tinode?parseTime=true",